-12.2.
-There are currently different legislative requirements in place for dealing with complaints about health and social care.
+- 12.2 There are currently different legislative requirements in place for dealing with complaints about health and social care.
 Complaints regarding the delivery of an integrated service will be made to, and dealt with by, the Party that delivers the integrated service, in line with their published complaints procedure, and consistent with any statutory complaints handling arrangements that apply.
-It is the responsibility of the Party initially receiving a complaint to make sure that it is routed to the appropriate organisation/individual, so that a service user only needs to submit a complaint once.
+It is the responsibility of the Party initially receiving a complaint to make sure that it is routed to the appropriate organisation/individual, so that a service user only needs to submit a complaint once. - 12.3 From 1 April 2017, the health and social work complaints handling procedures were aligned and therefore have the same stages and timescales, with the exception of timescale extensions.
+Additionally, complaints about Social Work functions were merged into the Local Authority Model Complaint Handling Procedure in 2020 (now reflected in the updated Midlothian Council Complaints Handling Procedure).

-12.3.
-The Council and NHS Lothian will align their complaints processes as far as possible until such time as their respective complaints processes can be fully integrated.
 Joint working protocols will be adopted so that the process of making a complaint is as simple as possible and complaints about integrated services are responded to clearly, thoroughly and timeously.
 These joint working protocols will identify the lead organisation for each integrated service and will include the contact details of officers responsible for managing any complaints received.

-- 12.4.
-When a complaint covers both health and social care functions, responsible officers within the Council and NHS Lothian will, where necessary, work together to make sure all parts of the complaint are investigated and responded to within established time limits and the complainant is correctly signposted to the options open to them if they remain dissatisfied.
-Wherever possible, there will be a joint response from the identified Party rather than separate responses - 12.5.
-There is an additional stage for complaints about specific social work functions.
-These will be referred to a Complaints Review Committee (CRC) if the complainant remains dissatisfied and requests this. - 12.6.
-At the end of the process, complainants are entitled to take their complaint to the Scottish Public Services Ombudsman.
-Where appropriate, complainants will also be advised of their right to complain to the Care Inspectorate and information held by the Council may be shared with the Care Inspectorate. - 12.7.
-Responsibility for responding to the Scottish Public Services Ombudsman lies with the Party who dealt with the original complaint.
-Where necessary, officers responsible for complaints handling within the Council and NHS Lothian will work together to provide a full response to any Scottish Public Services Ombudsman enquiry that covers both health and social care functions. - 12.8.
-The Chief Officer will have an overview of complaints made about integrated services and subsequent responses.
+- 12.4 When a complaint covers both health and social care functions, responsible officers within the Council and NHS Lothian will, where necessary, work together to make sure all parts of the complaint are investigated and responded to within established time limits and the complainant is correctly signposted to the options open to them if they remain dissatisfied.
+Wherever possible, there will be a joint response from the identified Party rather than separate responses. - 12.5 At the end of the process, complainants are entitled to take their complaint to the Scottish Public Services Ombudsman.
+Where appropriate, complainants will also be advised of their right to complain to the Care Inspectorate and information held by the Council may be shared with the Care Inspectorate. - 12.6 Responsibility for responding to the Scottish Public Services Ombudsman lies with the Party who dealt with the original complaint.
+Where necessary, officers responsible for complaints handling within the Council and NHS Lothian will work together to provide a full response to any Scottish Public Services Ombudsman enquiry that covers both health and social care functions. - 12.7 The Chief Officer will have an overview of complaints made about integrated services and subsequent responses.
 Complaints about integrated services will be recorded and reported to the Chief Officer on a regular and agreed basis.
-Regular trend analysis of complaints and outcomes will also be carried out as part of a wider quality assurance framework. - 12.9.
-All independent contractors will be required to have a complaints procedure.
+Regular trend analysis of complaints and outcomes will also be carried out as part of a wider quality assurance framework. - 12.8 All independent contractors will be required to have a complaints procedure.
 Where complaints are received about the service provided by an independent contractor, the Party receiving the complaint will refer the complaint to the independent contractor in the first instance, either providing contact details or by passing the complaint on, depending on the preferred approach of the complainant.
 Complaints received about independent contractors will be recorded for contract monitoring purposes.